-General Psychology.....(3 cr.)
+PSY 1010 Online Course General Psychology (3 cr.)

 This course is an introductory survey of the principles, theories, and methods of psychology as a basis for the understanding of human behavior and mental processes.
-Students will be exposed to a variety of topics in the broad field of psychology, including history, research methods, biological foundations of behavior, sensation and perception, states of consciousness, learning, memory, cognition, development, personality, abnormal behavior, and social psychology.
+Students will be exposed to a variety of topics in the broad field of psychology, including history, research methods, biological foundations of behavior, sensation and perception, states of consciousness, learning, memory, cognition, development, personality, psychological disorders, and social psychology.

-History and Systems of Psychology(3 cr.)
+PSY 3019 Online Course History and Systems of Psychology (3 cr.)